VkLost/fido2-smartcard-docs/troubleshooting/gpg-issue.md

 lsusb
 ```

-# The Smartcard device not apper in the list:
+# The Smartcard device not appear in the list:

 ![lsusb-no-smartcard.png](../images/lsusb-no-smartcard.png)